-The MERS virus was initially concentrated in the eastern region of Saudi Arabia but has now spread across other areas.
+The virus was initially concentrated in the eastern region but has now spread across more areas.

-The World Health Organisation said Thursday it had been told of 243 laboratory-confirmed cases of MERS infection worldwide, of which 93 have proved fatal.
+The World Health Organisation (WHO) said on Friday that it had been told of 212 laboratory-confirmed cases of MERS infection worldwide, of which 88 have proved fatal.